 01 of 05

 One of the most important parts of successful shade container gardening is to accurately figure out how much sun your pot will get.
 While you may think a certain spot in your yard, or on your deck or patio is in shade, it pays to take a close look at what kind of shade or sun an area gets.
 There are several different kinds of shade and determining the exposure of an area can make the difference in whether your containers thrive.
-To determine the light levels in a certain area, you can use a sunlight meter or calculater or you can keep track, throughout the day, of how much light is hitting your spot.
-As the seasons change and even in the course of a growing season, as the sun moves across the sky, those light levels can change so keep an eye on sun exposure, over time.
+To determine how much shade, and light levels in a certain area, you can use a sunlight meter or calculator or you can keep track, throughout the day, of how much light is hitting your spot.
+As the season's change and even in the course of a growing season, as the sun moves across the sky, those light levels can change so keep an eye on sun exposure, over time.

 02 of 05

 Choosing appropriate plants is perhaps the most important step in determining if your plants will thrive in your shady spot.
 You will want to choose plants that love shade and there are lots to choose from.
 There are great foliage plants as well as many flowering plants to choose from.
 If you don't know what you want when you go to buy plants, either ask a knowledgeable salesperson for suggestions or make sure to read the plant tags.
 Some nurseries will even have whole sections devoted to plants that thrive in shade.
 Also, make sure your plants have the same water requirements if you are planning to combine them in a pot.
 That said, don't be afraid of just using one type of plant in a container--some of the most beautiful pots have one plant like the torenias seen in the photo above.

 03 of 05